gizellemanu/gizellemanu/README.md

 - **Project 1:** Developed a responsive web application for managing the fashion industry sector, using Angular to create an intuitive and interactive interface.
 - **Project 2:** Built an API, implementing advanced search features and dynamic filters using SQL, .NET Core, and Entity Framework.
-- **Project 3:** Designed a website for an events industry client, focused on performance optimization and user experience, utilizing frontend best practices with Angular, SQL, .NET Core, and Entity Framework.
+- **Project 3:** Designed a website for an events industry client, focused on performance optimization and user experience, utilizing Angular, SQL, .NET Core, and Entity Framework.

 ## How to Reach Me 📬